ENACT-WIREFRAME/v2/README.md

 kick  it

 Changes made:
+- Added icons to anchor tags on report
 - Added arrow to tabs
 - Changed tabs in mod bloc d to vertical
 - Widened Welcome container